latifbaihaki/universal-error-tracking-library/README.md

 ## Installation

-Instalasi melalui package manager (npm, pip, atau lainnya) mungkin akan ditambahkan di masa depan.
-Untuk saat ini, silakan clone repository ini dan gunakan langsung dari source code.
+Installation via package managers (npm, pip, or others) may be added in the future.
+For now, please clone this repository and use it directly from the source code.

 ## Quick Start